Great Empires of North America, Part 6: Masters of the Plains

 And the French were only one tribe of Europeans to be dealt with.
 The British, who had already established colonies (Jamestown, Plymouth and Virginia) south of Haudenosaunee territory, now founded a colony called Connecticut just east of the Hudson Valley — right in the eastern doorway of the “Great Longhouse.”

-The English, for their part, were struggling with another local confederation: the Wampanoag.
+The English, for their part, were struggling with an entirely different warrior confederation: the Wampanoag.

 These Algonquian-speaking people had famously helped the English colonists survive their first winter in New England — but as the English continued to expand throughout the region, the Wampanoag had begun to turn against their colonizers.